 Stairs from the back of the kitchen lead up to the utility room with washing machine and tumble dryer plus an additional sink.
 A door leads out onto the side patio to the right whilst to the left is a downstairs toilet off the utility room, small but handy to have.

 Up some more stairs is the corridor off which are three bedrooms all of which have character beams and are fully carpeted.
-To the right is a large, dual aspect twin room with lovely views across trees and fields to Bassenthwaite Lake.
+To the right is a large, dual aspect vaulted twin room with lovely views across trees and fields to Bassenthwaite Lake.
 This room combines spaciousness with cosiness and is fully equipped with two bedside tables, a chair, a wardrobe and a chest of drawers.

 Next along the corridor is a smaller twin room with a window overlooking the games barn with trees and fields beyond.
-Each bed has a bedside table and there is storage provided in a cupboard and drawer unit.
+Each bed has a bedside table and there is storage provided in a wardrobe and drawer unit.
 A chair provides a quiet spot to relax and enjoy the view out of the window.

 At the end of the corridor is the master bedroom with king-size bed and en-suite shower room.
 This room is also dual aspect with lovely rural views over the fields and up to Sale Fell - relax and enjoy them from the small armchair.
 The furniture also includes a wardrobe and chest of drawers for storage and two bedside tables with lamps.
 The en-suite shower room has a practical wooden floor and not to mention a lovely view from the loo!